bbh/devenv/README.md

 https://github.com/camptocamp/puppet-apt

 Download the MySQL Cluster tarball from http://www.mysql.com/downloads/cluster/
-add it to the "files" dir (create it if not exists) in puppet module "mysql".
+and add it to the "files" directory in the "mysql" puppet module.
 Example:
 <pre>
 $ cp ~/mysql-cluster-gpl-7.3.0-linux2.6-x86_64.tar.gz \